replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 need to know to assist a customer.
 It's the first tool you should pick up to get context for the issue and can lead you toward the right troubleshooting path.
-It was built to provide a set of insights for any application distributed with the Replicated application.
+It was built to provide a set of insights for any application distributed with the Replicated Platform.
 This limits it to information that's common across applications.

 Support bundles are another critical tool for troubleshooting customer issues.